The Library offers students three unique opportunities to improve your research skills.

 Research and Writing (RaW) Series

 The RaW series is a partnership between the Library and Noʻeau Center.
 Together, our goal is to improve your entire research process, from start to finish.
-Empower yourself by signing up for this 4-part series.
-Workshops can be attended live ONLINE (via Zoom) or can be completed after the live airing by viewing youtube videos and completing short exercises.
+Empower yourself by signing up for this 4-part series, which is entirely asynchronous.
+That means you can complete it on your own time, as it fits your schedule.
 Some instructors offer credit to students who complete the series.
 Not sure if yours does?
 Ask them!

-For more information about the series, including live airing dates and registration information, click on the button below.
+For more information about the series, including registration information, click on the button below.

 The RaW series originated when the Library created a comprehensive research guide to navigate students through the process.
 To access the guide, click on the button below.